Federation

 Additional attributes | NO | User attributes to be sent in the WSFederation assertion. | Can be user attributes, Attribute Functions or constants.
 Click on the icon to select the good type. |

 Certificate | YES | Certificate used to sign the WSFederation assertion. | Only certificates configured for the tenant are available in the list.
-A default signing certificate for WSFed federations can be declared in settings. |
+A default signing certificate for SAML federations can be declared in settings.
+If the certificate has expired, an alert message is displayed at the top of the screen, as shown below: ![]() The expiration period can be configured in the settings. |

 OAuth2/OIDC Federation

-Configuration screen of an OAuth2/OIDC Federation
+Configuration screen of an Oauth2/OIDC federation

 The following properties should be filled for a Federation of type OAuth2/OIDC :